denten-books/plain-text/2-device.md

 one symbolism into another; tracing a picture, copying something, or translating into another mode of representation.
 [@wittgenstein_philosophical_1974, 45]" To understand something said is thus akin to modeling it in clay or drawing it.
-Similarly, we may imagine explaining the rules of basketball to someone who only knows how to play hockey by analogy: the puck bares a grammatical resemblance to the ball, the goal net to the basketball hoop.
+Similarly, we imagine explaining the rules of basketball to someone who only knows how to play hockey by
+analogy: the puck bares a grammatical resemblance to the ball, the goal net to the basketball hoop.

 It is insufficient however to merely paraphrase: to show understanding one must "draw a picture" or "model" in a way that reveals the correspondence of equivalent structures.
-Language cannot, in this view, be explained in language, for example.
+Language cannot, in this view, be explained by more language.
 We must trade symbolisms to create a model that explains one representational system in terms of another.
 The process is not exact.
-For example, how would we account for the differences between balls and pucks, or explain to what extent a "clay model" corresponds to a "language model" of something?
-The media are not fully equivalent: air and clay, ice and grass.
-Consequently, the games are played by different rules that answer to distinct physics.
+How would one account for the differences between balls and pucks, for example, or explain to how "clay models" correspond to their "language models" counterparts?
+The media are not equivalent.
+Consequently, the rules of the game unfold by logics connected to distinct physicalities: air and clay, ice and grass.

-In thinking of the various ways in which the process of translation between divergent symbolisms breaks, Wittgenstein continually returns to the pianola, a type an automatic player piano.
-A player piano connects the music score to the mechanism in a rigid way.
+In thinking of the various ways in which the translation between divergent symbolisms breaks, Wittgenstein continually returns to the pianola, a type a player piano.
+The pianola joins the music score to the mechanism in a rigid way.
 The mechanism and symbolic notation become one.
-The mechanism does not "interpret."
-Perforated paper physically actuates the appropriate pins and gears and always in the same manner.
-As long as the mechanism functions properly, musical notation and the internal arrangement of instrument parts stand in accord.
-The rigidity of the connection assures a correspondence in symbolisms.
+The machine does not "interpret," in that sense.
+Perforated paper physically actuates the appropriate pins and gears and always in the same manner, leaving no room for interpretation.
+As long as the mechanism functions properly, musical notation and the internal arrangement of instrument parts stand in perfect accord.
+The rigidity of the connection assures the correspondence between symbolisms.
 The machine enacts an exacting translation from one medium to the next by mechanical means, as the actuating mechanisms of the player piano fit into the grooves of a music roll.

 ![Electrically operated musical instrument by Clyde Coleman of Chicago, Il.
 1914, US1107495A.
 Wittgenstein returns to the image of pianola throughout his writings.](images/pianola.png)

-This sort of a rigid correspondence brings us closer to solving the challenge of "proper" interpretation.
+This sort of a rigid correspondence seems to bring us closer to solving the challenge of "proper" interpretation.
 But, like the other, less exacting, mechanisms of comprehension, the pianola can break too.
-In the early passages of *Philosophical Grammar*, Wittgenstein explains: "Aren't our sentences parts of a mechanism?
+Wittgenstein explains in the early passages of *Philosophical Grammar*: "Aren't our sentences parts of a mechanism?
 As in a pianola?
 But suppose it is in bad condition?
-So it is not the effect but the purpose of the signs (the holes in the pianola roll).
-Their purpose *within* the mechanism" [@wittgenstein_philosophical_1974, 10].
-"The sentences that we utter have a particular purpose," Wittgenstein
+[@wittgenstein_philosophical_1974, 10]"  "The sentences that we utter have a particular purpose," Wittgenstein elaborates:
-elaborates:

 > They are to produce certain effects.
 They are parts of a mechanism, perhaps
 > a psychological mechanism, and the words of the sentences are also parts of